2016 United States presidential election in Massachusetts: Green-Rainbow primary

 The Massachusetts primary took place on March 1.
 5 candidates appeared on the ballot, the results are as follows:

 Any members of the party could apply to be delegates to be sent to the national convention, and had until March 10 (over a week after the primary) to apply.
 The number of voters that took part in the election slightly increased from the 1,554 that took part in the 2012 primary.

 United Independent primary

 Ballots were available for voters enrolled in this party, but there were no candidates for office.

 General election

-Clinton improved on Obama's 2012 performance by around 4%, due to a large swing to the Democrat in the metropolitan Boston area, while the New Bedford and Fall River areas and the western part of Massachusetts, particularly eastern Berkshire County, swung to Trump.

 Predictions

 The following are final 2016 predictions from various organizations for Massachusetts as of Election Day.

 Polling

 Hillary Clinton won every single pre-election poll by upper double digits.
 The final poll showed Clinton with 56% to Trump's 26%, and the average of the final 3 polls showed Hillary Clinton leading Trump 56% to 27%.